 \section{Abstract}

-To every Fell bundle $\mathscr C$ over a locally compact group $\G$ one associates a Banach $^*$-algebra $L^1(\G\,\vert\,\mathscr C)$\,.
+To every Fell bundle $\mathscr C$ over a locally compact group $\G$ one associates a Banach $^*$-algebra $L^1(G\,\vert\,\mathscr C)$\,.
 We prove that it is symmetric whenever $\G$ with the discrete topology is rigidly symmetric.
-A very general example is the Fell bundle associated to a twisted partial action of $\G$ on a $C^*$-algebra $\A$\,.
 This generalizes the known case of a global action without a twist.
 There is also a weighted version as well as a treatment of some classes of associated integral kernels.
 We also deal with the case of Fell bundles over discrete groupoids.
 We formulate a generalization of rigid symmetry in this case and show its equivalence with an a priori stronger concept.
 We also study the symmetry of transformation groupoids and some permanence properties.